 - informed decision-making (this legislated plan connects future Council decisions to the Municipal Development Plan policies).

 The MDP is important as it guides planning and development decision-making.
 For example, if there’s a proposal to change a site’s zoning or land use designation from commercial to residential, this proposal would be reviewed against the MDP policies for conformity.
 The MDP provides the foundation for other City documents, including all Master Plans and the Land Use Bylaw (LUB).
 While the MDP is a policy document, these policies should be informing changes to the LUB, which has development-specific regulations.
 The MDP can be used to measure progress or change and will incorporate performance indicators to measure if the goals and objectives are being addressed, and how well they are being met.

-The MDP must address Municipal Government Act (MGA) requirements, which include:
+The MDP must address the Municipal Government Act (MGA) requirements, including:

 Based on MGA requirements, the document may also address:

 - And other important matters as the community sees fit.

 How will the MDP use the Community Vision and the Pillars of Sustainability?

 The foundation building for the City’s Municipal Development Plan began in January 2014, with the initiation of a Community Vision called Cultivating Our Future.
 St. Albert’s most comprehensive and extensive engagement to date took place from 2014 to 2015.
 More than 6,000 residents shared over 15,000 ideas to help create a Community Vision and Pillars of Sustainability, which set the stage for discussions through the Flourish: Growing to 100K process about how the city should grow and how it can become an even better place to live and work.